Introduction to General Education

 What will GE 5 look like for you?

-Starting college at SUNY New Paltz?
+New to SUNY New Paltz?

 The GE 5 program offers ten knowledge and skills areas that will expose you to different ways of knowing, enabling you to make reasoned judgments outside as well as inside your academic field and develop diverse perspectives and global understanding.
 You'll acquire two core competencies - Critical Thinking & Reasoning and Information Literacy - that extend beyond discipline-specific knowledge and skills and infuse your learning experience.